 material sketch 2014 various object samples less is more material + process

-I prefer to isolate the material I’m working with to seek a good balance in the unexpected natural beauty from artificial beauty.
-This is not about less, but sometime less is more meaningful.
+I prefer to isolate the material I’m working with to seek a balance through unexpected manner.
+Working in a "less" condition allows me to see more.
 Simplicity becomes a strategic tool for process of making to comfort my own intrinsic complexities.

 Thermoplastic, silver, stainless steel (for pin)